zalando/postgres-operator/docs/developer.md

 to configure the operator either with a ConfigMap or CRD, but currently we aim to synchronize parameters everywhere.

-When choosing a parameter name for a new option in a PG manifest, keep in mind the naming conventions there.
-The `snake_case` variables come from the Patroni/Postgres world, while the `camelCase` from the k8s world.
+When choosing a parameter name for a new option in a Postgres cluster manifest, keep in mind the naming conventions there.
+We use `camelCase` for manifest parameters (with exceptions for certain Patroni/Postgres options) and `snake_case` variables in the configuration.
+Only introduce new manifest variables if you feel a per-cluster configuration is necessary.

 Note: If one option is defined in the operator configuration and in the cluster [manifest](../manifests/complete-postgres-manifest.yaml), the latter takes